Olympics-Gymnastics-Biles out of team event as Russians beat U.S. to gold | Sports-Games

 Olympics-Gymnastics-Biles out of team event as Russians beat U.S. to gold

-Biles had been leading the United States' defence of their women's gymnastics team title, and was looking to add to her haul of four gold medals won at the 2016 Rio Olympics.
-DISAPPOINTING SCORE

-Her bid did not get off to a great start, with a disappointing score of 13.766 on the vault in the first rotation.
-All three Russians who vaulted scored higher, as did her U.S. team mates.
-Stunned and near to tears Biles, gold medal winner on the vault at the Rio Olympics, sat dejected in a chair as coaches and team mates surrounded her before moving onto the uneven bars sitting second 1.067 behind their Russian rivals.
+Biles's competition got off to a bad start with a disappointing score of 13.766 on the vault in the first rotation.
+All three Russians scored higher, as did her U.S. team mates.
+Stunned and close to tears, Biles, gold medal winner on the vault at the Rio Olympics, sat dejected in a chair as coaches and team mates surrounded her before moving onto the uneven bars sitting second, 1.067 behind their Russian rivals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)